Summer Session 2017

 For more information please contact the GET AHEAD program at the Office of Academic Enrichment, 148-150 South College Ave.
 (302) 831-2806, or at

-The UD Honors Program, Edge, encourages motivated high school students who have completed their sophomore or junior year to expand their educational experience through college-level study at the University.
-During the five-week program, students live in supervised residence halls, take freshmen-level courses taught by University faculty, and participate in a variety of social and cultural educational activities, including out-of-town trips.
+The UD Edge pre-college summer program, encourages motivated high school students who have completed their sophomore or junior year to expand their educational experience through college-level study at the University.
+During the five-week program, students live in supervised residence halls, take freshmen-level courses taught by University faculty, and participate in a variety of social and cultural educational activities.
 Students select courses from a curriculum of traditional and innovative offerings.
 On successful completion of the courses, they earn regular University credit, which many colleges and universities accept as transfer credit.
-Apply by May 1.
+See www.udel.edu/edge

 Honors courses are open to students in the Honors Program (UDHP) whose grade point indices are 3.0 or higher.
 During the initial registration period, only UDHP students with a GPA of 3.0 or higher will be registered for Honors courses.
 Once spring semester grades are posted, students who are not in the Honors Program and have grade point indices of 3.0 or higher should consult the Honors Course Information page at